Less Is More: Engineering Challenges of On-Device Small Language Model Integration in a Mobile Application: Threats to Validity

 \textbf{Construct validity.} The study analyzes a single project by a single developer, which limits the diversity of perspectives and approaches.
 However, the commit log provides a contemporaneous, objective record of decisions and changes that reduces retrospective bias.
 The Conventional Commits format and Spec Driven Development workflow provide additional structure that aids analysis.

-\textbf{External validity.} Findings are derived from specific models (Gemma 4 E2B, Qwen3 0.6B) running on specific hardware (Pixel 7 Pro, Pixel 10 Pro) via a specific framework (LiteRT-LM).
+\textbf{External validity.} Findings are derived from specific models (Gemma 4 E2B, Qwen3 0.6B) running on specific hardware (Pixel 7 Pro) via a specific framework (LiteRT-LM).
+A Pixel 10 Pro was available during development but systematic benchmark collection was not performed on it; benchmark data therefore reflects a single-device configuration.
 While we expect the failure categories (F1--F5) to generalize across SLMs and frameworks (format violations and constraint violations are inherent to small models, not specific to LiteRT-LM), the specific mitigation strategies may require adaptation for other contexts.
 The failure frequencies reported are estimates based on development observations, not controlled experiments with statistically significant sample sizes.

 \textbf{Internal validity.} As a single-developer project, we cannot disentangle developer skill from strategy effectiveness.
 A less experienced developer might discover different failure patterns or require different mitigation strategies.
 Conversely, a team setting might surface failures faster through diverse testing.
 The 5-day development window means that strategies were evaluated based on rapid iteration rather than long-term monitoring.